-When you do seek out medical treatment, if possible bring the spider with you to positively confirm its identity.
+If you decide to seek out medical treatment, if possible, bring the spider with you to positively confirm its identity.

 If you spot a potentially poisonous type of spider, don’t try to kill it on your own.
 Contact pest control professionals with experience in removing spiders from a property.
 Carolina Pest Management can help you with spider identification, treatment and maintenance.
-We have proudly served the Carolinas for more than 75 years and can use green methods to remove all household pests.
-Contact us today for more information on the many ways we can help.
+We have proudly served the Carolinas for more than 75 years and can use green pest control methods to remove all household pests.
+Contact Carolina Pest today for more information on the many ways we can help.